FlavScents AInsights Entry: Isoamyl Acetate (CAS: 123-92-2)

 4. Use in Flavors

 Isoamyl acetate is widely used in flavor formulations, particularly in fruit-flavored products such as candies, beverages, and baked goods.
-It functions as a primary flavoring agent, providing a strong banana note.
-Typical use levels in finished products range from 1 to 50 ppm, with lower concentrations used for subtle flavoring and higher concentrations for more pronounced effects.
-Isoamyl acetate is stable under typical processing conditions, though it may degrade under extreme heat or acidic conditions.
+It functions as a primary flavoring agent, imparting a banana-like taste.
+Typical use levels in finished products range from 1 to 30 ppm, with higher concentrations used in confectionery.
+It is stable under normal processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature